 Makes once very large bar (approx. 9x4 inch) so feel free to halve the ingredients to make a smaller version.

-50g coconut oil (the additional of the oil creates a less crumbly chocolate)
+- 50g coconut oil (the addition of the oil creates a less crumbly chocolate)

 Melt the coconut oil and butter and then mix everything together in a blender/food processor for a few minutes to achieve a thick glossy paste that is easily spoon-able.